 Secondary School Transport in Surrey Heath

-🚍 School Transport Challenges in Surrey Heath (Complete Survey): Summary of Key Issues
+🚍 School Transport Challenges in Surrey Heath (Complete Survey): Key Issues

-Families across Surrey Heath are increasingly frustrated with a school transport system that feels unclear, inconsistent, and unfair.
-Parents have highlighted the following concerns:
+Families across Surrey Heath are frustrated with a school transport system that feels unclear, unfair and inconsistent.
+Parents highlight:

-❓ Confusing and inconsistent eligibility - Similar families in the same neighbourhood receive different outcomes, with little clarity on how decisions are made.
+❓ Confusing eligibility – Similar families get different outcomes, with no clarity on decisions.

-The Result? - A postcode lottery that penalises families for choosing the right school for their child, fuels road congestion, limits opportunity, and causes unnecessary emotional and financial distress.
+πŸ‘‰ The Result?
+A postcode lottery that penalises families, fuels congestion, and creates unnecessary financial and emotional stress.

-If you would like to have your say, please complete Al's Secondary School Transport Survey so he can reflect your concerns in Parliament: please click here for the survey
+Have your say: Complete Al’s Secondary School Transport Survey so he can reflect your concerns in Parliament.
+Click here for the survey

 This website uses cookies